Elijah5399/PersonalWebsiteV2/README.md

 - Run `npm run dev` and go to localhost:3000 to view the website

+## Key features

+- Use of Octokit to obtain GitHub data

+- Responsive navbar

+- Two-column page layout

+- Dark-light mode

+- Highlight effect on mousehover

+- Retrieval and display of LeetCode data

 ## TODOS

 - [ ] Replace API for leetcode with graphql query, and include contest data and recent submissions